 Meeting national curriculum requirements for swimming and water safety.
 What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at least 25 metres?
 N.B.
 Even though your pupils may swim in another year please report on their attainment on leaving primary school at the end of the summer term 2020.
-39% What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
-44% What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
-33% Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
+Unable to complete - covid-19 Government restrictions What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
+Unable to complete - covid-19 Government restrictions What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
+Unable to complete - covid-19 Government restrictions Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
 Have you used it in this way?
-No
+Unable to complete - covid-19 Government restrictions